 • Demonstrate an understanding of and apply the steps of the financial planning process

-• Utilize the various financial planning approaches to quantify goals and provide actionable recommendations
+• Utilize the various financial planning approaches to provide actionable recommendations

-• Review personal financial statements, calculate financial ratios, and perform financial statement analysis
+• Review personal financial statements and perform financial statement analysis

 • Apply education planning and funding techniques to help clients achieve their goals

-• Review and apply the ethics of personal financial planning within CFP Board, American College, and SEC frameworks
+• Review and apply the ethics of personal financial planning within various frameworks

 HS 311 Fundamentals of Insurance Planning